ansidev/blog/src/pages/posts/2022-02-24-fix-high-cpu-usage-while-watching-you-tube-videos-on-chrome.md

 # Solution

-Disable Skia API.
+1. Disable Skia API.

-1. Go to `chrome://flags`.
+  - Go to `chrome://flags`.
-2. Search for `Skia API for compositing`.
+  - Search for `Skia API for compositing`.
-3. Change mode to Disabled.
+  - Change mode to Disabled.
-4. Click Relaunch to restart Google Chrome.
+  - Click Relaunch to restart Google Chrome.
-5. Open a random YouTube videos/livestream and test again.
+  - Open a random YouTube videos/livestream and test again.

+2. Switch to using Firefox.